TB0x0/SuperShrimpleLicenseServer/README.md

 Run sql scripts from the utilities directory to create schema and tables

 Run the add license and check license test scripts (in order) to verify everything is working.

+Use APIs to manage licenses with the server.